QRL 2.0

 Roadmap

-Q1 2026: Testnet V2 & Audit
+Completed - Testnet V2 & Cryptography Audit (Q1-Q2 2026)

-- Launch audit-ready Testnet V2
+- Testnet V2 released (March 31, 2026)

-- QRL 2.0 mainnet release (post-audit completion)
+- QRL 2.0 mainnet release once audits are successfully completed

-- Migration tools for current QRL holders
+- Decentralized migration for current QRL holders

-- Developer onboarding programs
+- Developer onboarding programs and Vortex IDE support

-Post-Mainnet: Continued Enhancement
+Post-Mainnet - Continued Enhancement

-- SLH-DSA (SPHINCS+) integration
+- Further SLH-DSA (SPHINCS+) integration

 - Additional post-quantum algorithm support

-- Layer 2 integrations
+- Layer 2 integrations and cross-chain bridges

-2027-2029: Growth & Ecosystem Expansion
+Growth & Ecosystem Expansion

 - Project migrations from Ethereum and other EVM chains